partridge-tech/chris-blog/_posts/2020/2020-05-21-my-2020-biohacking-stack.md

 ## Tidying Up

 I'm looking forward to doing some more serious biohacking in the future - as my biohacking so far has been a success - and I'm excited for biohacking equipment to be appearing in people's daily lives.
 The more we know about ourselves and our bodies, the more informed decisions we can make to take care of ourselves, physically and mentally.
 I welcome discussion on this topic, and would be happy to chat about it by my normal methods of communication, which you can find on my [About](https://chris.partridge.tech/about/) page!

-If you're interested in trying out things that have worked for me *and* are interested in supporting my writing + Jeff Bezos, you can get the Muse 2 off Amazon [here](https://amzn.to/2LMaJfK), as well as "The Mindful Geek" [here](https://amzn.to/3bOMet1).
-Full dicslosure, those are referral links and Amazon will know what site you've been on.
-Frankly they'd know *anyway* based on your referrer information if you clicked on an Amazon link even without my Amazon Associates code.
-The Alexa crypto-blockchain-AI-bionic implants coming to skulls near you in 2030 will also retrieve this snarky memory and deduct $10 in Amazon Gift Cards from my account, so there's that too.

 And of course, thank you for reading.
 It means a lot to me, since it would have been much easier for you to see how long this was and decide not to bother. <3